fluxnetart/fluxnetart.github.io/_pages/program.md

 <h4>Why <i>flux</i>ART?</h4>

-The complex nature of our planet’s future and the uncertainties it carries, offers opportunities for us to promote climate action and nurture healthy ecosystems.
-The bridge between the scientific achievements necessary for these goals and actual global change is constructed by our collective imagination and calls for collective healing.
-This includes how scientists, artists, and the public reimagining and relate to the biosphere and experience Earth system science.
+The bridge between scientific advances, healthy ecosystems, and climate action is constructed through our collective imagination and calls for collective healing.
+This includes how scientists, artists, and the public reimagining and relate to the complexities and uncertainties of the biosphere and experience Earth system science.
 While both scientists and artists share a creative curiosity to observe and interpret how the world works, scientific outreach efforts often fail to lead society to fully feel and understand environmental change in a way that is empowering.
 This in turn limits the segment of the population that is inspired by science and driven to contribute to sustainable futures.

-To break these barriers and transform climate imaginaries and environmental futures, we are piloting <i>flux</i>ART, an artist in residency program.
-This novel initiative aims to contemplate this biosphere’s breath, both to illuminate flux science in the general public’s imagination and to strengthen communication between academics and society toward more actionable research.
+To break these barriers and transform climate imaginaries and environmental futures, the <i>flux</i>ART, initiative aims to contemplate this biosphere’s breath, both to illuminate flux science in the general public’s imagination and to strengthen communication between academics and society toward more actionable research.

 <figure style="text-align: center;">
   <img src="https://fluxnetart.github.io/images/logos.png">